 Costa Rica might fancy their chances to get the better of Switzerland and Serbia to finish behind Brazil in Group E

 The FIFA World Cup is arguably the biggest tournament in any sport on the planet.
-The competition, which comes around every four years, is watched by millions of people worldwide, and truly is a wonderful spectacle.
+The competition comes around every four years and is watched by millions of people worldwide – it is truly a wonderful spectacle.

 In 2014, Joachim Low’s Germany came out on top, beating Argentina in the final by a goal to nil after extra-time at Brazil’s Maracana Stadium.
 Mario Gotze’s 113th-minute winner secured the Germans their fourth World Cup crown, having previously won the prestigious trophy in 1954, 1974 and 1990.

-The 2018 World Cup will take place in Russia for the first time.
-With the hosts already participating, 31 other countries will be looking to join them.
-Teams from Africa, Asia, Europe, North and Central America, and the Caribbean and South America are all battling it out for a place in Russia.
-The final will be staged at the Luzhniki Stadium, Moscow, in front of an expected 80,000 fans.
+The 2018 World Cup took place in Russia for the first time.
+With the hosts already participating, 31 other countries from Africa, Asia, Europe, North and Central America, plus the Caribbean and South America battled it out to join them.
+The final was staged at the Luzhniki Stadium, Moscow, in front of almost 80,000 fans.

-Betting on the World Cup has become more and more popular as the years have rolled by.
-Whether you are picking the outright winner, group winner, top goalscorer, team to be eliminated first or the nation to finish bottom of their group: or anything else that springs to mind, you can bet on just about anything and everything to happen in the World Cup these days.
+So it’s safe to say that the tournament is popular.
+Betting on the World Cup has become more and more popular too as the years have rolled by.
+Whether you are picking the outright winner, group winner, top goalscorer, team to be eliminated first, or the nation to finish bottom of their group, you can bet on just about anything and everything happening in the World Cup these days.

-Even before we know who all the 32 participating nations are, the bookies open up their World Cup markets well in advance.
-For instance, if you fancy backing the winner 18 months prior to a ball being kicked in Russia, the majority of bookies already have ante post World Cup markets open and prices available.
+Even before all 32 participating nations have been decided, the bookies open up their World Cup markets nice and early so bettors can get stuck in.
+For instance, if you fancy backing the winner 18 months prior to a ball being kicked, the majority of bookies already have ante post World Cup markets open and prices available.
+Is this a great way to snatch some brilliant odds before they disappear, or is it a mistake to play your hand so early while so much can still change?
+Your call.

-It’s always worth keeping an eye out for various offers and deals as the competition draws closer.
-Practically all the bookies will be running promotions leading up to the tournament.
-We’ll have the best of them right here to help you profit.
-Whether that’s enhanced odds, boosted prices, money back deals, improved free bets or other new customer offers.
+It’s always worth keeping an eye out for various offers and deals as the competition draws closer though, as practically all bookies will be running promotions leading up to the tournament.
+Whether that’s enhanced odds, boosted prices, money back deals, improved free bets or other new customer offers, some have an awful lot of fun with it as a matter of fact (see above).

-So, whether you fancy Germany to retain their crown, Brazil to top the scoring charts, England to fall in the group stage, or Lionel Messi to take the Golden Boot, betting on the World Cup has never been easier.
+So next time around, whether you fancy France to retain their crown, Brazil to top the scoring charts, England to fall in the group stage, or you think you know who will take the Golden Boot, betting on the World Cup has never been easier.

 Odds correct at the time of writing and are subject to change